vpc-ccg/tksm/README.md

 - `-c "locus chr1:1000"`: Selects molecules that overlap with chr1 position 1000
 - `-c "locus chr1:1000-1500"`: Selects molecules that overlap with chr1 between position 1000 and 1500.
 - `-c "locus AGATCGGAAGAGCGTCGTGTAG"`: Selects molecules with this "*contig*".
 While this is not a real contig name, modules such as `Tag` and `SCB` add put the sequence of the tag as the contig name ([see above](#mdf-format))

+Multiple conditions can be passed by either separating by comma or calling `--if` or `--not` multiple times.

 #### PCR
 The `PCR` module is used to simulate PCR amplification.